 4. Use technology to your advantage

-Reading online is made simpler by add-ons such as Peraperakun and Zhongwen.
+Reading online is made simpler by add-ons such as Zhongwen.
 While those tools make it easy to check the pinyin and definition of words, remember that if you’re very frequently checking the meaning of unfamiliar words, you may have reading material that will be better saved for the future.

 5. Give yourself a big pat on the back!

 Perhaps the biggest gift you can give yourself as you develop a Chinese reading habit is to celebrate what you can already do now, not to think about what you can’t do yet.
 It can be easy to feel “behind” or to compare yourself to other Chinese learners, but don’t let those comparisons steal your joy.

 Sometimes sharing good news with a friend who supports your Chinese language aims can be very encouraging.
 So, have a celebration when you finish your first full book!

 Start Reading Now: 2 Big Sources of Chinese Reading Material for Learners

 Sometimes language learners seek out children’s books designed for native speakers’ children.

 However, Chinese children’s books aren’t always the best choices at those early stages of Chinese reading development.

 Chinese children’s books tend to have quite a few specialized, not very high-frequency words.
 They also may include both pinyin and characters in view together, with characters shown with pinyin directly above it.